A Fall Get-Into-College Plan for Senior Year

 1. Meet with your counselor to review your college list and essay

-Discuss your college essay with your counselor--especially if you wrote a first draft over the summer.
-If not, see 6 Tips to Start Your College Essay.
+Discuss your college essay with your counselor — especially if you wrote a first draft over the summer – and see 7 Ways to Improve Your College Essay for ways to revise your first draft.
+If you haven’t started your essay yet, see 6 Steps to Start Your College Essay.

 2. Ask your counselor about application fee waivers, if necessary

 College application fees can be expensive and add up quickly.
 If you cannot afford fees for applications or tests, you might be eligible for a fee waiver.
-Ask your counselor how to qualify and apply.
-See Getting College Application Fees Waived for additional information.
+Ask your counselor how to qualify and apply, and also see Getting College Application Fees Waived.

 3. Set up a calendar for admissions and financial aid application deadlines

-To stay on top of application, financial aid, scholarship, admissions test and other deadlines, create a calendar for yourself, whether it is hard-copy calendar posted on your wall or using an app on your phone.
-If organization isn’t your forte, see some tried-and-true methods for organizing your college applications.
+To stay on top of application, financial aid, scholarship, admissions test and other deadlines, create a calendar for yourself, whether it is hard-copy calendar posted on your wall or an app on your phone.
+If organization isn’t your forte, see these tried-and-true methods for organizing your college applications.
+Any calendar you created for yourself should include deadlines for your personal essay and supplemental essays, if the colleges you are applying to require them.
+Be sure also to include enough time to review and revise your essay.

 4. Submit financial aid application forms, including the Free Application for Federal Student Aid (FAFSA®), as soon as possible after October 1